krobelus/rate-experiments/README.md

 ::: {.abstract}
 **Abstract:**
-The clausal proof format DRAT is the de facto standard way to certify SAT solvers' unsatisfiability results.
+Clausal proof format DRAT is the de facto standard way to certify SAT solvers' unsatisfiability results.
 State-of-the-art DRAT checkers ignore deletions of unit clauses, which means that they are checking against a proof system that differs from the specification of DRAT.
-We demonstrate that it is possible to implement a competitive checker that honors unit deletions at small amortized costs.
+We demonstrate that it is possible to implement a competitive checker that honors unit deletions.
 Many SAT solvers produce proofs that are incorrect under the DRAT specification, because they contain spurious unit deletions.
 We present patches for competitive SAT solvers to produce correct proofs with respect to the specification.
 :::

 1. Introduction